ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 ## Enforce Consistent Styling

 <a href="https://prettier.io/" target="_blank">Prettier</a> is an excellent tool that you can use to keep the formatting of your code consistent and clean.
 We highly suggest you use a tool such as this.
-Whether your are a lone developer or part of a team, using a tool such as Prettier means that you do not have to think about the formatting of your code.
+Whether you are a lone developer or part of a team, using a tool such as Prettier means that you do not have to think about the formatting of your code.
 Better yet, you do not run into "formatting wars" between developers.

 Prettier itself is an opinionated code formatter, and Ionic has its own opinions on how it is best configured, so let's install both Prettier and Ionic's Prettier configuration.
 We will also install <a href="https://www.npmjs.com/package/husky" target="_blank">husky</a> and <a href="https://www.npmjs.com/package/pretty-quick" target="_blank">pretty-quick</a>.
 This will allow us to set up a commit hook to make sure Prettier is run with each commit.
 After that we don't have to waste brain cycles thinking about code formatting ever again.